/ Blog

 “In case the guest has additional expenses during the stay, you'll have to charge those to their real credit cards since the VCC only allows the booked rate to be charged.
 However, you must be careful not to overwrite the VCC details with the normal credit card details in the reservation system (PMS).

 In other words, with virtual credit cards, you need to step aside from your normal payment process and adapt to the requirements of each booking site that offers VCCs.
-The administrational load might even increase due to it.”
+The administrative load might even increase due to it.”

 Therefore, not only are VCCs expensive, they can be a huge operational hassle — the exact opposite of what they are intended to do.
-Especially now with hotels focusing on the complete customer journey and ancillary services, VCCs can put hotels at a disadvantage when trying to increase the total revenue per booking.
+Especially now, with hotels focusing on the complete customer journey and ancillary services, VCCs can put hotels at a disadvantage when trying to increase the total revenue per booking.

-"I see the value VCCs bring to OTAs and they can be helpful to hotels as well, but they come at a cost and create a bit more complexity for hotels to manage," said Mark Rademaker, Adyen Global Head of Hospitality.
+"I see the value VCCs bring to OTAs, and they can be helpful to hotels as well, but they come at a cost and create a bit more complexity for hotels to manage," said Mark Rademaker, Adyen Global Head of Hospitality.

 The Case for Direct Billing (Payments)

-Direct payments, as the name suggests, are payments where funds are transferred from the bank account of an intermediary (such as a TMC or OTA) directly to a hotel’s bank account, using an accredited payments vendor.
+Direct payments, as the name suggests, are payments where funds are transferred from the bank account of an intermediary (such as a TMC or OTA) directly to a hotel’s bank account using an accredited payments vendor.

 "I think direct billing is great at a high-level concept.
 The question is, what's the underlying technology behind it?" said Tim Russo, Navan Senior Director, Partnerships.